Aladdin 3477: Pre-production

 Busch set out to begin pre-production for the Aladdin 3477 trilogy in 2010, 15 years before the first film was released.
 While the look of Aladdin 3477 has a Star Wars feel set in Asia, Busch designed the adventure to be reminiscent of Indiana Jones, and the overall trilogy epic in scope like Lord of the Rings.

-Prior to filming with actors, Busch traveled extensively throughout India, China, Hong Kong, Thailand, and the Kingdom of Cambodia to film background plates.
-He even chartered a helicopter to film through the mountains of Switzerland.
-Upon visiting India, Busch was taken with the Taj Mahal and envisioned it being forged into a floating vessel where the Princess would live as a traveling royal palace.
+Prior to filming with actors, Busch traveled throughout India, China, Hong Kong, Thailand, and the Kingdom of Cambodia to film background plates.
+Busch took inspiration from the Taj Mahal for a castle in the movie.

 Actress Christi Perovski cast as Princess Kamala Shivali of India.

-Having experience creating concept art and previz for larger studio films, Busch painted dozens of production paintings and illustrated countless storyboards for every single shot in the Aladdin 3477 trilogy.
-In designing Aladdin's sidekick robot Fidgi, Busch determined that Aladdin would build his own robots out of junk from the past, thus Fidgi's head is actually a modern-day 90's style portable radio / CD player.
+Having experience creating concept art and previz for larger studio films, Busch painted dozens of production paintings and illustrated storyboards for each shot in the Aladdin 3477 trilogy.
+In designing Aladdin's sidekick robot Fidgi, Busch determined that Aladdin would build his own robots out of junk from the past, Fidgi's head is a modern-day 90's style portable radio / CD player.

 A worldwide open casting call was set up for Aladdin 3477 and received more that 10,000 applicants.
 After narrowing down 100 candidates for the part of Princess Kamala, Christi Perovski's audition won her the lead role.
 Lin Zy was cast as the character Oomi because of her expertise in multiple styles of martial arts.
-While Busch purposely built a cast of unknowns, seasoned actor Jerry Hayes, "indie-darling" of the industry was cast as the Sultan in a much more serious role.
+While Busch purposely built a cast of unknowns, seasoned actor Jerry Hayes was cast as the Sultan in a more serious role.